jtakayama/makahiki/doc/installation-makahiki-vagrant-quickstart.rst

 complete :ref:`section-installation-makahiki-vagrant-environment-setup` before completing this section.

 .. note::
-   Throughout this guide, a "``>``" indicates a command prompt on the host OS.
+   In this article, a "``>``" indicates a command prompt on the host OS.
+Commands appearing after a "``>``" should work on Windows, OS X, and Linux unless otherwise stated.

 .. note::
    The "``makahiki>``" prompt indicates that the working directory is in the "Makahiki directory" on the host machine.
-The file path preceding "makahiki" (e.g., "``C:\Users\username\Vagrant\makahiki>``") will be different depending on the location of the directory in the file system.
+The file path preceding "makahiki" (e.g., "``C:\Users\username\Vagrant\makahiki>``") will be different depending on the location of the directory in the file system of the host OS.

 If a Command Prompt (Windows) or Terminal (OS X and Linux) shell is not open on your host machine, open one.